– making them as quick & stress free as possible!

 Relax!
 This bit doesn’t have to be all fixed grins and eyes front… I’ll also shoot the moments before and after the photo, when people are chatting and giggling… sometimes that can lead to some really natural moments in amongst the posed bits.

-If you are getting married in Church then you may want them outside the church before we head off to the venue?
+If you are getting married in Church then you may want them outside the church before we head off to the reception?
 Or you may prefer to have them at the venue just before you go in for the wedding breakfast?